 • Third slide with title Step 2.
 Showing an icon of a figure reading a book and sheets of paper to represent a participant information sheet (PIS)

-If you are interested in taking part, the researcher will send you the Participant Information Sheet (PIS).
+The researcher will send you a Participant Information Sheet (PIS).
 This includes information about the study, such as:

 • Reassurance that all activities and materials have been ethically approved